 In two chapters of the present thesis, we focus on quantum and classical spin systems.
 Namely, we study the dynamics of special out-of-equilibrium states in such systems.
 Quantum spin systems are attractive theoretical and experimental platforms for studying various many-body phenomena.
 Indeed, an enormous amount of theoretical research is devoted to this subject, as well as successful experimental validation of different spin models[10, 11].
-A spin system can be integrable [13, 14, 55] or non-integrable [37, 56], it can obey ETH [37, 38].
-There are quantum spin chains exhibiting quantum many-body scars [51-53], it can exhibit glassy behaviour [11] or many-body localization [57].
+A spin system can be integrable [13, 14, 58] or non-integrable [40, 59], there are spin systems which satisfy ETH with great precision [40, 41].
+There are quantum spin chains exhibiting quantum many-body scars [54-56], it can exhibit glassy behaviour [11] or many-body localization [60].
 It is also important that quantum spin systems have explicit classical counterparts and vice versa.
 This fact allows one to study quantum to classical transition.